michaeltrefry/Yapplr/README.md

 ### Mentions & Notifications System
 - **@Username Mentions**: Mention users in posts and comments using @username syntax with automatic detection
 - **Clickable Mentions**: All @username mentions are automatically converted to clickable profile links
-- **Real-time Notifications**: Instant notifications for mentions, likes, reposts, follows, and comments
+- **Real-time Notifications**: Instant Firebase push notifications for mentions, likes, reposts, follows, and comments
-- **Notification Types**: Comprehensive notification system supporting all social interactions
+- **Follow Notifications**: Get notified immediately when someone follows you with navigation to their profile
+- **Like Notifications**: Real-time alerts when someone likes your posts with direct navigation to the liked post
+- **Repost Notifications**: Instant notifications when someone reposts your content with navigation to the original post
+- **Mention Notifications**: Immediate alerts when mentioned in posts or comments with smart navigation to context
+- **Comment Notifications**: Real-time notifications when someone comments on your posts
 - **Smart Navigation**: Click notifications to navigate directly to relevant content (posts, comments, profiles)
 - **Comment Scrolling**: Automatic scrolling and highlighting when navigating to specific comments from notifications
 - **Notification Badges**: Red badge indicators showing unread notification count in sidebar
 - **Privacy Respect**: Blocked users don't receive notifications from users who blocked them
 - **Notification Management**: Mark individual notifications or all notifications as read
 - **Notification History**: Paginated notification list with timestamps and context
+- **Background Push**: Notifications work even when app is closed or minimized
 - **Cross-Platform**: Consistent notification experience across web and mobile platforms

 ### Comments System